lce-Cream/Scala_training/readme.md

 # Known issues
 Launch problems.
+I suspect jdk and jre versions are responsible for such unstable behaviour, yet another reason to use containers.
-For completely unknown reason using sbt run or IntelliJ run button, app can't read data anymore, but when using jars or image in minikube everything is perfectly fine.
+Using sbt run or IntelliJ run button, app successfully reads data not every run, but when using jars or image in minikube everything is perfectly fine.
 ```text
 22/05/22 18:40:48 INFO DB2Connection: Reading table: ARSENI_SALES_TABLE